 Nursing home abuse can shatter lives.
 When you or a loved one has been the target of any form of nursing home abuse, understanding your options for fighting back and holding an abuser or abusers accountable can be central to recovering and rebuilding your life.

-At the Law Office of James H. Guest, L.L.C., we’ve helped countless victims of nursing home abuse and family members of abused victims seek the justice and compensation they deserve from careless nurses, orderlies, staff and nursing home facilities.
+At the Law Office of James H. Guest, we've helped countless victims of nursing home abuse and family members of abused victims seek the justice and compensation they deserve from careless nurses, orderlies, staff and nursing home facilities.
 We will handle all legal matters while you focus on what matters most: recovering and getting back to your life.
-You’re in good hands when you work with our attorneys.
+You're in good hands when you work with our attorneys.

 Nursing home abuse can be physical, emotional, sexual and/or financial in nature.
 Some examples include: